marcobellagente93/scaling/examples/tutorials/multi_node_training.md

 For transformer training, we provide an [example configuration](/examples/transformer_example/config.yml).
 This configuration encompasses the following top-level keys:

 * `runner`: How to run the training.
-Concerns tooling such as pdsh, Docker, or determined.
+Concerns tooling such as pdsh, Docker.
 * `logger`: Where to send logs and metrics.
-Supports wandb, tensorboard, and determined.
+Supports wandb, tensorboard.
 * `topology`: How to partition and distribute the model training on a cluster.
 * `optimizer`: Configure the optimizer, e.g. AdamW.
 * `learning_rate_scheduler`: Configure the learning rate, decay and warmup.